 Please note that this post may contain affiliate links and any sales made through such links will reward me a small commission – at no extra cost for you.

-Planning a trip to Portugal?
-Here is a list of 10 things that you absolutely can’t miss in Lisbon, an essential stop on any Portugal itinerary!
+Lisbon, Portugal is easily one of my favorite cities in the world.
+From the colors to the food, I fell in love the first day that I arrived!
+If you’re planning a trip I’ve compiled a list of 10 things that you absolutely can’t miss in Lisbon, an essential stop on any Portugal itinerary!

 1. Wander the old streets of Alfama

-Alfama was definitely my favorite neighborhood to wander around in!
+Alfama was definitely my favorite neighborhood to wander in Lisbon!
 I loved the older, local feel to it as we wandered down quaint, quiet roads.
+I recommend spending at least a couple of hours wandering and getting lost in Alfama.
+You’re going to want to bring your camera for this one.

 2. Catch a sunset view in Graca (and see the adorable buildings)

-Looking for an amazing sunset?
+Looking for an amazing sunset in Graca ?
 The Belvedere of Our Lady of the Hill viewpoint is a can’t miss in Lisbon sunset spot!
 Head on up before darkness hits in order to capture the beautiful orange tones as they set on the city!

-Next, you can over to Penalva Da Graca for an incredible seafood dinner and a 6 euro bottle of house wine!
-I highly recommend starting with the clams!
-Note, this restaurant is cash only.
+Next, you can head over to Penalva Da Graca for an incredible seafood dinner and a budget-friendly bottle of house wine!
+I highly recommend starting with the clams, I promise you won’t regret it!
+Note, this restaurant is cash only so make sure to come prepared.

 3. Take a day trip to Sintra